SilversApprentice/PigeonScript/README.md

-# pigeon-script
+# PigeonScript
-Repository for the codegolfing language PigeonScript, a collaboration between several programmers
+PigeonScript is/will be a turing-complete codegolfing language founded and developed by several programmers